grkmkctrk/Data-Structure-Cpp-C/README.md

-This is data structure implementation in Cpp.
+This is data structure implementation in Cpp or C.
 When i finished, i ll add to this repo.

 If you wanna add something please do no hesitate